OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Dynamic Analysis

--- TODO [Give examples of Dynamic Testing for "Testing for Insecure and/or Deprecated Cryptographic Algorithms"] --
+The recommended approach is be to decompile the APK and inspect the resulting source code for usage of custom encryption schemes (see "Static Analysis").

+If you encounter locally stored data during the test, try to identify the used algorithm and verify them against a list of known insecure algorithms.

 #### Remediation

 Periodically ensure that the cryptography has not become obsolete.
 Some older algorithms, once thought to require years of computing time, can now be broken in days or hours.
 This includes MD4, MD5, SHA1, DES, and other algorithms that were once considered as strong.
 Examples of currently recommended algorithms<sup>[1] [2]</sup>:

-* Confidentiality: AES-256
+* Confidentiality: AES-GCM-256 or ChaCha20-Poly1305
-* Integrity: SHA-256, SHA-384, SHA-512
+* Integrity: SHA-256, SHA-384, SHA-512, Blake2
 * Digital signature: RSA (3072 bits and higher), ECDSA with NIST P-384
 * Key establishment: RSA (3072 bits and higher), DH (3072 bits or higher), ECDH with NIST P-384